About

 CEED-CDS Accelerated Master’s Degree Program

-The Accelerated Master’s Degree is for undergraduate students earning their bachelor’s degree, who choose an accelerated undergraduate path to earn a BS in CEED (Community Engagement and Education) and an MS in CDS in five years (rather than six total).
+The accelerated master’s degree is for undergraduate students earning their bachelor’s degree who choose an accelerated undergraduate path to earn a BS in CEED (Community Engagement and Education) and an MS in CDS in five years (rather than six total).
 Individuals interested in this degree program can visit the CEED-CDS Accelerated Master’s Degree Program webpage.

 Students completing the MS program receive a MS in Educational Psychology from the School of Education with a specialization in Cognitive & Developmental Sciences.
 This degree does not lead to licensure or state certification.
-Graduates of the MS program may later pursue a PhD (often in Educational Psychology or a related field) or find jobs in education and/or research settings in the private or public sectors.
+Graduates of the Cognitive and Developmental Sciences MS program may later pursue a PhD (often in Educational Psychology or a related field) or find jobs in education and/or research settings in the private or public sectors.

 The CDS Student Guide is a Canvas site to which current students should self-enroll using this link to view updated program requirements and information.